hapijs/hapi/docs/API.md

 when every single request related action has completed (in other words, when the request stopped wagging).

 **hapi** provides a simple facility for keeping track of pending tails by providing the following request methods:
-- _'addTail([name])'_ - registers a named tail and returns a tail function.
+- _'tail([name])'_ - registers a named tail and returns a tail function.
 The tail function must be retained and used to remove the tail when completed.
 The method is available on every event or extension hook prior to the 'tail' event.
-- _'removeTail(tail)'_ - removes a tail to notify the server that the associated action has been completed.

 Alternatively, the returned tail function can be called directly without using the _removeTail()_ method.